avisekksarma/automated-typing/README.md

 For running this project you need to download webdriver for Chrome from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 , find your chrome version and download the respective chromedriver.

+**Now put the chromedriver in your PATH by extracting the file if needed to extract.**

 ---

 **How to install and run it on your own machine**